gc-na/cshellwiki.github.io/wiki/htop_english.md

-# [Linux] Bash htop Uso: Monitoramento interativo de processos
+# [Linux] C Shell (csh) htop用法: 交互式进程查看器

 ## Overview
 The `htop` command is an interactive process viewer for Unix systems.
-It provides a real-time, user-friendly interface to monitor system processes, CPU usage, memory consumption, and other system metrics.
-Unlike the traditional `top` command, `htop` allows users to scroll through the process list and manage processes more easily.
+It provides a real-time, visual representation of system processes, allowing users to monitor system performance and manage processes more effectively than with traditional tools like `top`.

 ## Usage
-The basic syntax of the `htop` command is as follows:
+The basic syntax for the `htop` command is as follows:

 ```bash
 htop [options] [arguments]